 ADA Linn responded that, despite Acerra, Robinson, and Brazil's possible motivation to lie, "there is still no evidence that any of the corrupt detectives procured false evidence in this case.”

 Attorney Scapicchio countered by citing as suspicious the "discovery" by Detective Kenneth Acerra of Mulligan's missing cell phone in the slain detective's SUV five days after the murder.
 Acerra claimed he was searching for a phone charger that he knew his friend kept when he found the cell phone in the center compartment of Det.
 Mulligan's vehicle.
 The phone had not been found by police who inventoried the contents of Mulligan's SUV after the murder, and so was declared stolen.

 ADA Linn said Acerra's purported phone discovery was known at the time of Ellis's trial, but Judge Ball did not find credible two different police explanations of the incident: Sgt.
 Robert Foilb (retired), who took the initial inventory, testified at the Ellis evidentiary hearing that he’d missed the phone because it was in a "secret compartment."
-Crime scene photos showed that this small tray only half-covered the center compartment's contents.
-Secondly, the Boston Police report of Acerra's discovery stated that the phone was in the vehicle all along, but officers didn't think anyone was looking for it and so didn't report it.
+Yet crime scene photos showed this small tray only half-covering the center compartment's contents.
+Second, the Boston Police report of Acerra's discovery stated that the phone was in the vehicle all along, but officers didn't think anyone was looking for it and so didn't report it.

 Scapicchio also cited the evidentiary hearing testimony of witness Michelle Hagar, an associate of Mulligan's who said she was visited by two detectives shortly after the murder who told her she was the last person called from Mulligan's phone.
 The defense attorney pointed out, "So, someone had those numbers."
 No police report was ever filed of Hagar's interview.